 Deductible: The amount a member owes for health care services the health insurance or benefit plan covers before the health insurance or benefit plan begins to pay.

 Delivery System: The mechanism by which health care is delivered to a patient.
-Examples include, but are not limited to, health care facilities, care provider offices, and home health care.
+Examples include, but are not limited to, health care facilities, health care provider offices and home health care.

 Dependent: A child, disabled adult or spouse covered by the health benefit plan.